ir-fuel/simrig/README.md

 <img src="https://simrig.se/documentation/sr1/_images/SRD_base_clean_under.png" with="500">

-What I did was I did tighten the rearmost bar (the 2 bolts that go into your rig, the short ones in the small profile aren't tightened so you can slide the profile left-right) and I also tightened the frontmost one, so the 780mm distance was assured (again only on the rig, not the small profile, that should be able to slide left-right).
+What I did was I did tighten the rearmost bar completely and I also tightened the frontmost one, so the 780mm distance was assured.
 The 2 middle bars were installed but not tightened.
+Read below on how to tighten correctly.

 To make tightening everything after installation more easy, I would suggest putting the brackets on the outside of the bars, so you have more room for a screwdriver or other tools.
 This of course is not possible for the bar at the rear.